kjpou1/convolution-patterns/docs/ARCHETECTURE.md

 # 🧱 Convolution CV — Project Architecture

 Convolution CV is a CNN-based pattern classification system using indicator charts as image input.
-This document outlines the core architecture of the ETL and runtime pipelines, component responsibilities, and design principles such as immutability and modular reuse.
+This document outlines the architecture of the ETL and runtime pipelines, component responsibilities, and guiding design principles.

 ---